Claire is Almost Three Years Old!

-GHGSat’s demonstration satellite GHGSat-D, nicknamed “Claire”, is approaching two years of operations.
+GHGSat’s demonstration satellite GHGSat-D, nicknamed “Claire”, is approaching three years of operations.

 As of April 2018, Claire has performed over 2,500 observations of:

 - Oil & gas facilities (wells, compressor stations, refineries, LNG, etc)

 - Power stations (thermal and hydroelectric)

 - Coal mines (open-pit and underground)

 - Natural sources (e.g. mud volcanos, localized seeps, etc)

 GHGSat’s demonstration satellite GHGSat-D, nicknamed “Claire”, was successfully launched at 23:56 EDT on 21 June 2016, and reached its planned orbit less than 30 minutes later.
 GHGSat commissioned Claire within one month of launch, and initial images were released in the Fall of 2016.

 Claire orbits the Earth approximately 15 times per day, performing several different types of measurements: